 “She is such a bubbly child and anyone that looked at her as a baby would get giggles.
 When I did first meet her, she had just started walking and it all just felt so surreal.
 We were in a room with the foster carer and the other professionals.
 When they left the room, we played a little bit and she fell asleep in my arms.
 It’s a moment I’ll always cherish and remember.

 "The connection we have has grown from strength to strength.
 I cannot imagine life without her and she has made me complete.
 I never thought I’d have the opportunity to have this but I’m so grateful for what we have.
-I feel really privileged to have the opportunity to care and love for my daughter.”
+I feel really privileged to have the opportunity to care for and love my daughter.”